 Are you thinking of calling Nanny 911’s number?
 We’ve all seen the TV shows.
-The screaming kids over and over again on endless replay.
-The tantrums, hitting and biting and then Nanny steps in wearing some uniform that looks as though it’s out of Downton Abbey and in a week, the children are all sitting there like little princes and princesses, saying “please” and “thank you” and “may I get down?”Is it fact or just fiction for the TV cameras?
-What can you really expect with a Nanny 911 or Super Nanny 911 type intervention and how does what you see on TV really differ from one offered by a professional nanny who specializes in offering behaviour intervention privately?
+The screaming children, replayed indefinitely.
+The tantrums, the hitting and biting, and then Nanny comes in wearing some Downton Abbey-style uniform, and in a week, the kids are all sitting there like little princes and princesses, saying “please” and “thank you,” and “may I get down?”Is it fact or just fiction for the TV cameras?
+What can you really expect with a Nanny 911 or Super Nanny 911-type intervention, and how does what you see on TV really differ from one offered by a professional nanny who specializes in offering behaviour intervention privately?

 Nanny 911: It’s about the show, not the behaviour.